-To update the guidelines for adults, The Ministry and the Technical Advisory Group considered the latest evidence reviews from similar countries and international organisations.
+To update the guidelines for adults, the Ministry and the Technical Advisory Group considered the latest evidence reviews from similar countries and international organisations.

-The new eating guidelines are based on evidence used for national dietary guidelines in Australia, the United States and Nordic countries*.
+The eating guidelines are based on evidence used for national dietary guidelines in Australia, the United States and Nordic countries*.

 Similar eating patterns are advocated by international organisations such as the World Health Organization and the World Cancer Research Fund.

 The activity guidelines are based on the Australian Department of Health’s recommendations for adults, which build on evidence from the United States and United Kingdom.
-This is the most recent evidence available, released in 2014.

 Nutrition and physical activity science is always evolving and the Ministry of Health continues to monitor findings from worldwide research.